Last Updated on: 3rd September 2023, 12:37 pm

 When creating a habitat for hermit crabs, substrate, hiding places, climbing apparatus, and bathing water are all non-negotiables.
-However, sponges are an extra that you may wish to add to their home.
+Sponges are an extra that you may wish to add to their home.

 Sponges enable hermit crabs to drink and bathe safely, reducing the risk of drowning and acting as an emergency shell.
-However, sponges need to be cleaned and replaced because they attract bacteria.
+However, sponges must be cleaned and replaced because they attract bacteria.

 You can’t use basic kitchen sponges because they contain deadly chemicals for hermit crabs.
-Instead, you must get a natural sea sponge from an aquatic pet store.
+Instead, buy a natural sea sponge from an aquatic pet store.

 Should My Hermit Crabs Have a Sponge?

 This is beneficial, but sponges aren’t considered mandatory.

 Pet stores claim that hermit crabs use a sponge for drinking and bathing.
 Some may take this further, claiming that hermit crabs housed without a sponge may die, but this is untrue.